What are the requirements for altering mobile/manufactured homes?

 (i) If the addition is being served by a required egress door:

 • The lock must be removed and nonlocking passage hardware installed or the door may be removed entirely leaving a passageway.
+One of the required egress doors must be accessible from the doorway of each bedroom without traveling more than thirty-five feet.

 (ii) If the addition is being served by a 3rd door and the other doors meet the egress requirements outlined above, no changes to the exterior door are required.